 Despite these complex requirements, with the right processes and technologies in place, you'll be able to keep all your personal data safe, stay on the right side of the law, and be better equipped for other privacy regulation further down the line.

-NetApp technology has always presented a safe and efficient way for data to be managed, and will continue to do so in a world with growing legal restrictions on how data is used.
+NetApp technology has always presented a safe and efficient way for data to be managed, and will continue to do so in a world with growing legal restrictions on how data is used, and today is no different.
+With NetApp Cloud Compliance, users of Cloud Volumes ONTAP, Azure NetApp Files, and Amazon S3 can automatically map all of the sensitive private data they have stored in the cloud and easily manage and report on it, making regulations like CCPA easier to follow and respond to.